theseniordads/monomental/DOCS/README.md

 For the emulating and debugging on the Atari side, you can use Hatari itself, as it has an inbuilt debugger.
 However, for ease of use, we settled on the excellent [HRDB](https://github.com/tattlemuss/hatari) by Steven Tattersall.
 This is a fork of Hatari, so it contains the same functionality, but it also adds a decent GUI on top of the debugger.
 If you're used to working with `MONST2` on the Atari, a lot of the layout of the debugger will feel very familiar to you, but it also does a lot of things that would have seemed like the fevered ravings of a madman to old Atari debuggers!

 Whether you use plain Hatari or HRDB, one thing you'll need to do is get some Atari TOS ROMS.
 Hatari does come with a free (as in "speech") ROM binary called Emu-TOS, but you'll want to test with the real TOS just to be sure.
 (To be *really* sure, also test it on a real Atari!)
 You'll also want to set up a hard drive in the Atari space that maps onto a folder on the hard drive on your dev setup.
 One more thing you'll want to do is save a number of configuration files, representing the different configurations of the Atari systems you are wanting to debug on.
-For example we configured Hatari to emulate a 1 meg Atari STFM running on a mono monitor, and when we were running Mono-Mental through HRDB, we passed it that config file when it started up Hatari.
+For example we configured Hatari to emulate a 1 meg Atari STFM running on a mono monitor, and when we were running Mono Mental through HRDB, we passed it that config file when it started up Hatari.
+We also set up other configrations.
+For example, you'll want to set up config for an ST with a colour monitor in medium res if you want to use a lot of the Atari native coding tools like MONST2.

 One thing we found when running HRDB was when you select "Launch" was that the parameters you pass it can be a bit fiddly, and you have to get it exactly right for the best use of the debugger.